LoulouNoLegend/CustomMapLoader-RooftopsAndAlleys/README.md

 # Custom Map Loader - Rooftops & Alleys
 ### Mod Version: Public Beta 1 - At the moment, this mod is being re-made to fit in the main menu.
+This mod also loads map directly from their name.
+A list with your installed maps will be added as soon as possible.
+For help or question, add me on Discord: [LoulouNoLegend](https://discord.com/users/421740856303812630)
 If you are only a player, read the player section.
 If you are a mapper, read the two sections so your map can work correctly!

 ## For Players and Modders